Fulton extends inmate health care provider pact at $24M

 "Fulton County has an obligation to these inmates to provide them mental and physical healthcare which has been a struggle for this county for years," Morris said.
 "We engaged with NaphCare two years ago and, despite this contract being large, they have been doing a good job."

-"It’s a big price, this $24-plus million contract, but we have been happy with the work they have been doing," he said.
+"It’s a big price, this 24-plus million dollar contract, but we have been happy with the work they have been doing," he said.

 According to Ellis, this mental and physical health issue for inmates "is an area in which we had had three different providers in the last few years," he said.